Spreadsheet-Institute/Spreadsheet-Institute/README.md

 <img src="./static/logo.jpeg" width="100" height="100" alt="Spreadsheet.Institute/ logo">

 Spreadsheet.Institute/ embodies a collaborative effort to seek, test, and break the boundaries of what can be accomplished by present & future spreadsheet technologies.
-Whether optimizing for performance, readability, extensibility, or mere aesthetics, our aim is to turn every user into a poweruser.
+Whether optimizing for performance, readability, extensibility, or mere aesthetics: our aim is to turn every user into a poweruser.

 ## Spreadsheet Lisp